nsbgn/pandoc.mk/README.md

 3. A minimalist theme to present the above in as clear and concise a way as possible.

-Execute `make` to generate a `build/` directory containing all scripts, stylesheets and the example website.
+Simply execute `make` to generate a `build/` directory containing all scripts, stylesheets and the example website.

-To use `snel` in another project, set the proper variables in the other project's makefile, and then include this makefile in it.
-Among the variables that need changing is probably at least `SRC`, the source directory.
-See `snel.sh` for an alternative approach.
+To make `snel` available globally, do `sudo make install`.
+You can then simply `include snel.mk` from any other makefile to import all its recipes and variables.
+Among the variables you will want to set prior to including is probably at least `SRC`, the source directory.

-(Note that putting certain files in `/usr/include` enables us to simply do `include snel`.)

 Should `snel` be a bit primitive for your tastes, try [hugo](http://gohugo.io/), [hakyll](https://jaspervdj.be/hakyll/about.html),